munnerz/cert-manager/docs/tutorials/vault/creating-vault-issuers.rst

 refresh these tokens.
 Another process must be put in place to keep them from expiring.

-For testing purpose a root token which do not expire is generated at Vault installation time.
-Beware, *a root token should only be used for testing purpose only*.
+For testing purpose a root token which do not expire is generated at Vault installation time. **WARNING: a root token should only be used for testing purpose only**.

 Please refer to the official token `documentation <https://www.vaultproject.io/docs/concepts/tokens.html>`__ for all the details.